chanux/blog/content/post/automate-static-site-publishing-on-gcp.md

 First of all, we need to prove ownership of the domain to Google so that we can create GCS bucket to store the site content.

-Go to [Google Site Ownership Vierfication page](https://www.google.com/webmasters/verification/home?hl=en) Use *ADD PROPERTY* button to add your domain.
+Go to [Google Site Ownership Verification page](https://www.google.com/webmasters/verification/home?hl=en) Use *ADD PROPERTY* button to add your domain.
 Select the DNS based verification option and find the random string provided as